Dog meat: Polar exploration

 British explorer Ernest Shackleton and his Imperial Trans-Antarctic Expedition became trapped, and ultimately killed their sled dogs for food.

 Norwegian explorer Roald Amundsen's party famously planned to eat their sled dogs, as well as to feed weaker dogs to other dogs, during their expedition to the South Pole.
 This allowed the party to carry less food, thus lightening the load, and ultimately helped Amundsen to win his race to the South Pole against Robert Scott's expedition, which used ponies.
 When comparing sled dogs to ponies as draught animals, Amundsen noted:

 There is the obvious advantage that dog can be fed on dog.
 One can reduce one's pack little by little, slaughtering the feebler ones and feeding the chosen with them.
 In this way they get fresh meat.
 Our dogs lived on dog's flesh and pemmican the whole way, and this enabled them to do splendid work.
 And if we ourselves wanted a piece of fresh meat we could cut off a delicate little fillet; it tasted to us as good as the best beef.
 The dogs do not object at all; as long as they get their share they do not mind what part of their comrade's carcass it comes from.
 All that was left after one of these canine meals was the teeth of the victim – and if it had been a really hard day, these also disappeared.

 Douglas Mawson and Xavier Mertz were part of the Far Eastern Party, a three-man sledging team with Lieutenant B. E. S. Ninnis, to survey King George V Land, Antarctica.
 On 14 December 1912 Ninnis fell through a snow-covered crevasse along with most of the party's rations, and was never seen again.
 Mawson and Mertz turned back immediately.
 They had one and a half weeks' food for themselves and nothing at all for the dogs.
 Their meagre provisions forced them to eat their remaining sled dogs on their 315 mi return journey.
 Their meat was tough, stringy and without a vestige of fat.
 Each animal yielded very little, and the major part was fed to the surviving dogs, which ate the meat, skin and bones until nothing remained.
 The men also ate the dog's brains and livers.
-Unfortunately eating the liver of sled dogs produces the condition hypervitaminosis A because canines have a much higher tolerance for vitamin A than humans do.
+However, eating the liver of sled dogs produces the condition hypervitaminosis A because canines have a much higher tolerance for vitamin A than humans do.
 Mertz suffered a quick deterioration.
 He developed stomach pains and became incapacitated and incoherent.
 On 7 January 1913, Mertz died.
 Mawson continued alone, eventually making it back to camp alive.